LKRamen/LKRamen/README.md

 ## 🚀 What I'm Up To

 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)
-- 💻 Building Spring Boot applications with PostgreSQL
+- 💻 Building applications with PostgreSQL

 ## 🎓 About Me